ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-guide.md

 # **4. Additional Setup**

 Aside from the detailed setup instructions below that are for the more complex configurations, many settings / patches can be enabled/disabled in the YT ReVanced Extended app.
-To find these settings, open YT ReVanced Extended > Profile picture > Settings.
-From there you can configure the ReVanced Extended, Return YouTube Dislike, and SponsorBlock settings (if you include the necessary patches).
+To find these settings, open YT ReVanced Extended > Profile picture > Settings > ReVanced Extended.

-You can see screenshots demonstrating what all of the settings do [here](https://kazimmt.github.io/RVX-Features/rvx-features/yt-rvx-features/).
+You can see screenshots demonstrating what many of the settings do [here](https://kazimmt.github.io/RVX-Features/rvx-features/yt-rvx-features/).
+Note that it is a work-in-progress.